eljefe303030/Melius/README.md

 **Q. How do I make it lighter at night time, I cannot see?**

 A. It is dark by design to give the game more immersion, you cannot see at night without a light in real life.
-However, if you really want to see the light, change the following line in the `StarfieldCustom.ini` file (loacated in the `\profiles\Melius` folder) from `bUseSecondarySun=0` to `bUseSecondarySun=1`
+However, if you really want to see the light, change the following line in the `StarfieldCustom.ini` file (located in the `\profiles\Melius` folder) from `bUseSecondarySun=0` to `bUseSecondarySun=1`

 **Q. My vehicle is not spawning when I land and remains where i took off.**